jwarmkessel/ShareTheJourney/readme.md

 Share the Journey is one of the first five apps built using [ResearchKit](https://github.com/ResearchKit/ResearchKit).

-Our goals are to understand the causes of the symptom variations after breast cancer treatment; to learn how mobile devices and sensors can help us to these symptoms and their progression; and to ultimately improve the quality of life for people after breast cancer treatment.
+Sage Bionetwork’s goal in this study is to understand the causes of the symptom variations after breast cancer treatment; to learn how mobile devices and sensors can help us to these symptoms and their progression; and to ultimately improve the quality of life for people after breast cancer treatment.